 If you clicked on this article its because you’re looking for a quick fix right?
-An easy way to lose weight and get the six pack you’ve always wanted…. or maybe used to have back when you were younger and in shape.
-Well Im here to tell you first off that a six pack will not make you a happier person once you get there.
+An easy way to lose weight and get the six pack you’ve always wanted.
+Or maybe the body you used to have back when you were younger and looked a certain way.
+Well I’m here to tell you, first off, that a six pack will not make you a happier person once you get there.
 You’ll actually find that its quite difficult to maintain a physique that requires a six pack, the hours of strength training and cardio as well as a strict diet that has limited calories.

 Just to give you an idea of the amount of time and work that it takes to get six pack abs.
 Here is a comparison photo of myself!
 In the left photo I was 20 weeks into contest prep for a National level show in the bikini divison.
 I am 20 lbs lighter on the left (130 lbs), my calories are about 900 calories lower (1,300 cal/ day), 45 minutes of cardio/week, missing my cycle, and strength was significantly decreased..
 And then you have my current physique on the right 20 lbs heavier (150lbs), maintaining at 2,200-2,300 calories/day, full body functional training 4-5 days/week which includes a mix of strength training and cardio.
 My cycle is normal, and strength is increasing!

 To me its overrated, UNLESS your goals require you to reach that level of training (LIKE A BODYBUILDING SHOW) which is way I always push my clients to first achieve a healthy balanced lifestyle before they make it a goal to even attempt to get washboard abs.
 90% of the general population first needs to focus on how they can make healthier choices in their every day lives before they try to find their “quick fix”,( which by the way also wont get you a six pack).
 In order to live a healthy lifestyle we first need to instill healthy habits that will help increase longevity!